Affiliate links on Android Authority may earn us a commission. Learn more.

 The Google Nest Hub Max was the first of many products under the Google Nest branding.
 Despite being several years old, it remains Google’s top-tier option with extras you won’t find from the newer-gen Nest Hub like a bigger display, security camera features, and video calling.

-While it was originally priced at $229, you can find it brand-new for $129 or sometimes even a little cheaper.
+While it was originally priced at $229 it has often gone on sale for much less, though in the last few months, this has occurred with less frequency.
 On the flip side, the smaller Nest Hub does nearly everything else as the Max, but at a fraction of the price.
-You can find the Nest Hub for just $50 in 2023, brand-new.
+You can find the Nest Hub for just $100 in 2024 and sometimes for even a little less on sale.

 Design